 Gyrfalcon!
-I ran out and began shooting.
-In the middle of a blizzard.
-Minus 4 Celsius and blowing thirty knots, my fingers immediately going numb.
+I ran out and began to shoot.
+Middle of a blizzard.
+Minus 4 Celsius and blowing thirty knots, my fingers immediately numb.
 Not that I noticed.
 I had never seen a gyrfalcon and through the white-paint washout of snow there was only the noun and the naming and not the particulars.
 Then he was gone.

 Moments later Gyrfalcon came back.
-The snow had stopped though not the wind and though it was much too cold to stand there he was so close and so clear I took photograph after photograph after photograph knowing, my hands would pay for it later.
+The snow had stopped though not the wind and though it was much too cold to stand there he was so close and so clear I stayed, taking photograph after photograph after photograph.

-What I try to capture is interactions.
-The subject in spatial (or psychological) proximity to its own kind or other species with whom it interacts; movement great or small; general aspect including when the body is tense and when it relaxes and the transition between these two states; above all the eyes and where they are looking and in particular, when that look is directed toward me.
-It is an empirical process.
+What I try to capture is transition.
+The subject in greater or lesser proximity (spatial or psychological) with its own kind or other species with whom it interacts; movement great or small; general aspect including when the body is tense and when it relaxes and the back and forth between these two states; above all the eyes and where they are look and in particular when they are looking at me.
+Theirs is an empirical process.
 Rapid and precise.
-Sometimes I have a sense of things but there is never time nor concentration in the instant to note the details nor ascertain to any depth the meaning.
+Sometimes I have a sense of things but there is never time nor concentration in the instant to note the details nor to interpret, to any depth, what they mean.
 I did see the blood on the gyrfalcon’s feathers.
 I assumed he had just made a kill.
-It was not until late that night when all the photographs were off the camera and onto my screen and both the technical demands and the excitement where behind me that I realized the blood was his own.
+It was not until late that night when all the photographs were off the camera and onto my screen and both the technical demands and the excitement were behind me that I realized the blood was his own.

-Hawks, falcons, owls especially but in essence all birds have greater visual acuity than Homo sapiens.
-Even the four-legged species who see no better than we do are more attuned, both to the world around them and to each other.
-They process more quickly.
+Hawks, falcons, owls especially but in essence any bird that flies has greater visual acuity than Homo sapiens.
+Even the four-legged species who see no better than us are more attuned, both to the world around them and to each other.
+They process information more quickly.
 React faster.
-If you don’t believe me try to sneak up on a northern cardinal, a moose, an African lion, a common gray squirrel – even in the near-dark.
+If you don’t believe me try to sneak up on a northern cardinal, a moose, a common gray squirrel, an African lion even in the near-dark.

 Which is to say, Gyrfalcon saw it coming and at a distance.
 And yet could not escape.

 At this latitude, there is only one creature I can think of who could have hurt him like that.
 Snowy owls were present and they are big enough but I don’t think they are fast enough.
-Another gyrfalcon but gyrfalcon are not generally aggressive and I found no reports of them going at it like that.
+Another gyrfalcon except they are not generally aggressive and I found no reports of one trying to kill another one.
 This leaves only peregrines.
 In early November when these photographs were taken, peregrine falcons should have been well south of Churchill Point.
-They cannot withstand the Arctic winter.
+They can’t take the Arctic winter.
 But the Arctic is now too warm.
-Even in Greenland and for some years now, peregrines have been driving north and for the first time there is conflict between them and the gyrfalcons.
-In the past according to what I’ve been told, despite close proximity conflict did not exist.
-These photos are probably the first evidence, circumstantial though it may be, that climate war among falcons who for thousands of years have left each other alone, has come to Hudson Bay.
+Even in Greenland and for some years now, the peregrines have been driving north and for the first time there is conflict between them and gyrfalcons.
+In the past, according to what I’ve been told, despite close proximity conflict did not exist.
+These photos are probably the first evidence, circumstantial though it may be, that a climate war among falcons who for thousands of years had left each other alone, has come to Hudson Bay.